 -f, --file File name or path for the exported environment.
 Note: This will silently overwrite any existing file of the same name in the current directory.

 --no-builds Remove build specification from dependencies

---ignore-channels Do not include channel names with package names.--from-history Build environment spec from explicit specs in history conda env export conda env export --file SOME_FILE conda env list
+--ignore-channels Do not include channel names with package names.

+--from-history Build environment spec from explicit specs in history

 --json Report all output as json.
 Suitable for using conda programmatically.